Ducati Scrambler 1100 is a commuter bike available in 3 variants in india. Its lowest version starts from a

 All three are powered by a 1079cc L-twin engine that generates 86bhp and 88Nm, and the six speed gearbox has a slipper clutch.
 Unlike the smaller Scrambler, the 1100 has electronics to keep it on a leash.
 There is a five-level traction control system and three riding modes – Active, Touring and City.
 The last mode limits power to 75bhp.
 An IMU is also part of the package, meaning cornering ABS is included.
 ABS is switchable, although hooliganism should be easy with the top-spec braking system that is fitted – the front gets radial monobloc callipers from Brembo.

 The Scrambler won’t be priced as aggressively as its smaller sibling, since there’s a whole host of electronics on it.
-The Ducati Scrambler 1100 will compete with the BMW R Nine T Scrambler, and with the upcoming bigger-engined Triumph Scrambler.
+Still, the Ducati Scrambler 1100 is priced 50 per cent less than the BMW R Nine T Scrambler which it competes with.
+The upcoming bigger-engined Triumph Scrambler is also worth considering here.